The Principle of Open Individuality as a Basis for Teenagers’ Creative Interaction with Lyric Poems

 Although 8th-graders outperformed the other students before the intervention, qualitative analysis revealed that they have serious poetry comprehension problems as well.
 Thus, 46.8% of their written responses contained a distortion of the poem’s meaning, and only 2.1% of the 8th-graders were able to give a well-reasoned, text-based interpretation.
 After the intervention, the former number in these classes decreased to 14.9%, while the latter increased to 34.0%.

-The Wilcoxon signed-rank test conducted upon the results of the groups before and after the intervention revealed that the E-group showed significant (< .001) increases in the level of the assessed aspects of creative interaction with a poem, whereas in the C-group there were no significant changes (see Table 2).
+The Wilcoxon signed-rank test conducted upon the results of the groups before and after the intervention revealed that the E-group showed significant (p < .001) increases in the level of the assessed aspects of creative interaction with a poem, whereas in the C-group there were no significant changes (see Table 2).

 Table 2